Careers

 Working conditions and other requirements:

-• Standard office environment
+• Standard office environment when working on-site.

-• Must be fully committed to ensure that Hope and Healing International is a child/adult-at-risk safe organization
+• Must be fully committed to ensure that Hope and Healing International is a child/adult-at-risk safe organization.

-• Must be fully committed to the core values and mission of Hope and Healing International
+• Must be fully committed to the core values and mission of Hope and Healing International.

 • You will work shoulder to shoulder with people excited about changing the world for children with disabilities so they can go to school, play and thrive in their community.